mpang45456/BilboClone/README.md

 ## Resetting Development Database
 While developing, there may be an occasion where a reset of the database to a pre-defined state is necessary.
+The pre-defined state is as defined in `server/data/databaseBootstrap`, which defines the seed values for the database.

-If so, set the `RESET_DB=true` environment variable, like so:
+If resetting, set the `RESET_DB=true` environment variable, like so:
 `RESET_DB=true npm run start-dev`

 ## Development Practices